PRQL/dbt-prql/README.md

 `{% endprql %}` jinja tags to SQL as part of dbt's compilation.
 No additional config is required.

+Currently dbt-prql only works with dialects which use backticks, like BigQuery.
+We recognize this is a huge limitation, and are actively working on more closely integrating PRQL more closely with dbt.

 ## Examples

 ### Simple example